Ashwinth04/Statistical-Analysis-Tool/README.md

-# AI Model Preprocessing and Backend Integration
+# Statistical Analysis Tool

-This project provides a backend C implementation for running various machine learning models (e.g., Linear Regression, K-Nearest Neighbors, Support Vector Machines) and performing tasks such as data preprocessing, dimensionality reduction, and model evaluation.
+This project provides a C implementation for running various machine learning models (e.g., Linear Regression, K-Nearest Neighbors, Support Vector Machines) and performing tasks such as data preprocessing, dimensionality reduction, and model evaluation.
 The backend integrates Python for executing the Linear Regression model and utilizes Lex/Flex and Yacc/Bison for processing input.

 ## Features
 - **Linear Regression**: Integrates Python for performing linear regression on data.